RESCUING PETS IS A FAMILY AFFAIR

 Have a Heart Humane Society believes that cats and dogs enrich, heal and transform our lives.
 We believe that each cat and dog deserves a caring home and a safe, healthy environment in which to live.

-To fulfill our mission, Have a Heart Humane Society will rescue abandoned, abused and injured animals, provide low cost vaccinations and spay/neuter programs, educate the greater Tehachapi community about responsible pet ownership, and partner with local organizations to develop and share resources for animal welfare.
+To fulfill our mission, Have a Heart Humane Society will rescue abandoned, abused and injured animals, provide spay/neuter programs, educate the greater Tehachapi community about responsible pet ownership, and partner with local organizations to develop and share resources for animal welfare.

 Meet Our Board Of Directors